2025 League of Legends World Championship

 The 2025 League of Legends World Championship (2025英雄联盟全球总决赛) was an esports tournament for the multiplayer online battle arena video game League of Legends, held in China from 14 October to 9 November in Beijing, Shanghai, and Chengdu.
 It was the fifteenth iteration of the League of Legends World Championship, an annual international tournament organised by the game's developer, Riot Games.

 China hosted the event for the third time, having previously hosted it in 2017 and 2020.
 It was the first edition held under Riot Games' new split structure and competitive calendar, and the first to feature the Fearless Draft format.
 Seventeen teams qualified based on placement within their regional leagues and results gained in the 2025 Mid-Season Invitational (MSI).

-The finals took place at the Dong'an Lake Sports Park Multifunctional Gymnasium in Chengdu, where T1 of the League of Legends Champions Korea (LCK) successfully defended their title after defeating fellow Korean representatives KT Rolster with a 3–2 scoreline.
-The organization subsequently won it's record-extending sixth World Championship, and became the first team to win three consecutive world titles.
+The finals took place at the Dong'an Lake Sports Park Multifunctional Gymnasium in Chengdu, where T1 of the League of Legends Champions Korea (LCK) successfully defended their title once again after defeating fellow Korean representatives KT Rolster with a 3–2 scoreline.
+The organization subsequently won its record-extending sixth World Championship, and became the first team to win three consecutive world titles.
 The final's MVP was awarded to Lee "Gumayusi" Min-hyeong, who became the first ADC player to win the award since Park "Ruler" Jae-hyuk in 2017.